InViLabUAntwerp/CTPv/README.md

 * **Camera.Intrinsics**: Classes for intrinsic camera matrices (Matlab/OpenCV conventions), radial distortion, ray generation, and JSON serialization.
 * **Plucker.Line**: A `Line` class to represent 3D lines (start/end points or Plücker coordinates), intersection computations, line fitting, and basic plotting utilities.
 * **Transformation.TransformationMatrix**: A 4×4 rigid‐body transformation class with support for Euler angles (radians/degrees), quaternions, Bundler‐format I/O, JSON serialization, inversion, chaining, and plotting (matplotlib/Open3D).
+* **ICP.FastICP**: A method that tries to align two point clouds by randomly sampling both point clouds and performing ICP.
+* **ICP.ICP**: A method that tries to align two point clouds by using ICP on their full versions.
+* **ICP.ICP_wx**: A minimalistic UI for visualising two point clouds in and selecting points to support the initial alignment, either FastICP or ICP will be referenced afterwards to perfect the alignment.
+An Open3D plot is used to highlight the alignment quality.

 ---